alexHoggett/alexHoggett/README.md

 ### Hello 👋

-I'm Alex, a fullstack developer and graduate of (BSc) Creative Computing from Goldsmiths, University of London (Where i got first class hons 🙌🏼)
+I'm Alex, a fullstack developer and graduate of Software Engineering from Makers Academy and (BSc) Creative Computing from Goldsmiths, University of London (Where i got first class hons 🙌🏼)

 - 😄 Pronouns: He/They.
 - 🔭 I’m currently working on a [Johari Window](https://en.wikipedia.org/wiki/Johari_window) application.